Joshuathomas18/Actions_and_fatalities_in_MIC.Gsoc/README.md

 2️⃣ Model predicts if the article is MIC-related or not<br>
 3️⃣ Heuristic rules refine the prediction based on death-related words

+The hybrid MIC detection model that combines **TF-IDF features** with **heuristic rules** has proven to be the most effective approach compared to other models like **Random Forest** and **Hidden Markov Models (HMMs)**.
+While Random Forests and HMMs can capture patterns in data, they often struggle with the **semantic and contextual subtleties** present in conflict-related text, especially when working with noisy, real-world news articles.
+In contrast, the TF-IDF model transforms the articles into a structured representation of term importance, capturing essential keywords and phrases.
+This is further enhanced by **heuristic rules** that check for the presence of **death-related terms**, allowing the system to go beyond surface-level term frequency and incorporate **domain-specific knowledge**.
+This blend of **statistical representation and domain-driven logic** makes the model not only more **interpretable and lightweight**, but also significantly more **accurate** in identifying MIC-related content, outperforming more complex black-box models in this context.
 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer
 from sklearn.naive_bayes import MultinomialNB